zydeco/zydeco.github.io/minivmac4ios.md

     appear.
 Icons are automatically generated based on the contents of the disk.
 * Tap an hold on a file to delete, rename or share
 * Tap the Edit button to show all files, and the Create Disk Image option
+* Disk image creation and renaming are only available on iOS 8 or later

 ![Create New Disk](/images/minivmac4ios/newdisk.png)